/

 Before you get further in your decision-making process, you’ll need to decide what your main priorities are.
 When outsourcing bookkeeping, all of these factors may be important to you, but some of them will ultimately be more important than others.
 Decide which ones are most important for your organization, so you can choose a partner who’s the best possible fit:

-• Expertise should be one of your highest priorities.
-While bookkeeping isn’t quite as demanding as accounting, it’s still important that you have educated, trained people working on your tasks.
-This is especially important if you have a VIP client base, and you need to guarantee the security and integrity of your work.
-No matter what your priorities are, this should be one of your top picks.
+Expertise should be one of your highest priorities.
+While bookkeeping isn’t quite as demanding as accounting, it’s still important to have educated, trained people working on your tasks.
+This is especially important if you have a VIP client base, where you need to guarantee the security and integrity of your work.
+No matter what your priorities are, this should be one of your top considerations.

-• You also need to gauge the reliability of the partner you’re choosing, at least to some degree.
-“Reliability” here can refer to a number of things.
-For example, can you rest assured that this partner will be able to take on any assignment you give them?
-Can you practically guarantee a reasonable turnaround time?
-Are you sure
+You also need to gauge the reliability of the partner you’re choosing, at least to some degree.
+"Reliability" can refer to a number of things.
+For example, can you rest assured that this partner will be able to handle any assignment you give them?
+Can they guarantee a reasonable turnaround time?
+What happens if they run into a problem—can you trust they’ll resolve it quickly?

-• It’s worth investigating to learn what kinds of security measures are taken by your prospective partner.
-Are they transparent about their security measures or do they seem to dodge the question?
-Do they have encrypted communication channels?
-How secure are their platforms overall?
-Workload potential.
-Just about every individual or organization will have an upper limit to the volume of work they can take on.
-If you only need a bit of help for a temporary period, this may not be an important considering factor for you.
-But if you’re planning to scale your accounting practice indefinitely, you’ll need to find an organization with a practically limitless upper ceiling.
+Every individual or organization will have an upper limit to the volume of work they can take on.
+If you only need temporary help, this may not be an important factor for you.
+However, if you’re planning to scale your accounting practice indefinitely, you’ll need to find an organization with a nearly limitless upper ceiling to handle future growth.

-• Cost should be low on your list of priorities compared to factors like security and expertise, but you may still be working with a strict budget.
-Think carefully about the cost of the bookkeeping services you consider, and what you’re getting in return.
+Cost should be lower on your list of priorities compared to factors like security and expertise.
+However, if you’re working with a strict budget, think carefully about the cost of the bookkeeping services you consider and ensure that you’re getting the best value in return.

-• No matter what, you’ll need to communicate with your bookkeeping service provider. the smoother and more consistently that communication flows, the better.
-How quickly does this provider reply to your messages?
+No matter what, you’ll need to communicate with your bookkeeping service provider.
+The smoother and more consistent that communication is, the better.
+How quickly does this provider respond to your messages?
 How clearly can they articulate their perspective?
-Do they respond well when you give clear, concise instructions?
+Do they respond well to clear, concise instructions?

-• When reviewing potential partners, it’s also a good idea to evaluate the previous clients and experience this person has had, as well as the reviews they’ve gotten in the past.
-These may be hard to evaluate for a partner who’s just started, so they may take a backseat to factors like communication and upper workload potential.
+When reviewing potential partners, it’s also a good idea to evaluate their previous clients and the experience they’ve had.
+Look at the reviews they’ve gotten in the past.
+These factors may be difficult to assess for a newer partner, so they may take a backseat to other considerations like communication and workload potential.

 Outsourced Bookkeeping for Startups: Getting Started